 What kind/compassionate advice would the future you give your present self?

 - Things may seem difficult and challenging right now but, things will get better.
 Take time for yourself and remember that a 1% day is better than 0%.
 You are strong and stubborn and this condition will not define you.

-At 2pm we filled in the same dreaded questionnaire that will completed on our first day of the program.
+At 2 pm we filled in the same dreaded questionnaire that will be completed on our first day of the program.
 It was not put together very well and focused more on our pain than as a form of feedback about the program.
 There was a list of things about the program that I did not find particularly helpful such as the lack of knowledge about pain, the inability to answer some questions related to our pain and conditions, the ridiculous amount of metaphors that just seemed to steer away from the point and the lack of understanding.
-I could go on but I don’t want to bore you to death and despite my complaining i did find a few things helpful such as the routine, the physio, the sessions with the doctor about pain and the nurse about medications and the group set up.
-There was a big focus on mindfulness which to be honest i still can’t quite get my head around and am still not convinced by its benefits but, i am willing to give anything a try.
+I could go on but I don’t want to bore you to death and despite my complaining, I did find a few things helpful such as the routine, the physio, the sessions with the doctor about t the pain and the nurse about medications and the group set up.
+There was a big focus on mindfulness which, to be honest, I still can’t quite get my head around and am still not convinced by its benefits but I am willing to give anything a try.

 By this time I was extremely tired so I was thankful for the early finish.
 My boyfriend and mum came down for a few hours and took home some of my things and not long after they left I got ready for bed and went to sleep.